Monofraps/Mocca/README.md

 mocca add
 ---------
-To add a repository (Mocca calls it dependency) to your configuration simply run `mocca add local-checkout-path repo-url`.<br>
+To add a repository (Mocca calls it dependency) to your configuration simply run `mocca add repo-url local-checkout-path`.<br>
 This will add a new entry to your .mocca file.

 The `local-checkout-path` is the directory where the repository should be cloned into.
 Relative paths will be evaluated